 Making a special gift to sustain vital services and meet urgent needs of our newest neighbors.

-Additionally, donating gift cards can help families make ends meet during a difficult season: Amazon, Target, Safeway, Fred Meyer, and Dollar Tree are most helpful.
-You can have them sent to our office at "World Relief Seattle c/o Elijah Knepper, 841 Central Ave N Ste 106, Kent, WA 98032.
+Donate gift cards to help families make ends meet during a difficult season: Amazon, Target, Safeway, Fred Meyer, and Dollar Tree are most helpful.
+You can mail them to our office at "World Relief Seattle c/o Elijah Knepper, 841 Central Ave N Ste 106, Kent, WA 98032.
 If you would like a receipt for your gift card donation, please include your mailing address in a note!

 World Relief is providing food boxes to people in the community affected by unemployment and isolation.
 Photo credit: Hannah Letinich